Last Updated: August 10, 2020

 Consistent with your request, or our customer agreements, we send messages about how to use the Services, network updates, reminders, referral suggestions and promotional messages from us and our partners.

-You may change your communication preferences at any time by signing into your Drafted accounts and updating your notification preferences, by contacting us at email@example.com or clicking the unsubscribe link in an email.
+You may change your communication preferences at any time by signing into your Intrro accounts and updating your notification preferences, by contacting us at email@example.com or clicking the unsubscribe link in an email.
 Please be aware that you cannot opt-out of receiving service messages from us, including security and legal notices.